JordanRutyna/active-directory-home-lab/README.md

 ---

 *This lab is actively being expanded.
-See phases above for upcoming additions.*
+See Phase 3 above for upcoming additions.*